7 Easter Hosting Tips for First-Time Homeowners

 Keep the Menu Simple

 As a first-time host, there’s no need to prepare an elaborate five-course meal.
-Stick with dishes you can make ahead of time, and there is no shame in store-bought salads, sides, and desserts.
+Stick with easy-to-prepare dishes you can make ahead of time, and there is no shame in store-bought salads, sides, and desserts.

 2. Get Festive with Simple Easter Décor